willisc7/terraforming-aws/terraforming-control-plane/README.md

     -      common_name: 127.0.0.1
     -    type: certificate
     ```
 1. Create a `secrets.yml` file that you'll use to keep your SSL certs inside, it looks like below.
-In my case, I used [Let's Encrypt](https://letsencrypt.org/) so the contents of `control_plane_internal_ca.certificate` would be [Let’s Encrypt Authority X3 (Signed by ISRG Root X1)](https://letsencrypt.org/certs/letsencryptauthorityx3.pem.txt).
+In my case, I used [Let's Encrypt](https://letsencrypt.org/) so the contents of `control_plane_internal_ca.certificate` would be [Let’s Encrypt Authority X3 (Signed by ISRG Root X1)](https://letsencrypt.org/certs/letsencryptauthorityx3.pem.txt).  **If you're using self-signed certificates leave this part off.**
     ```
     control_plane_tls:
       certificate: |